 - 1, 2, 3, 1, 3 = total bet of 10, High Risk

 Your first bet would be 1 + 3 = 4.
 If you lose, your next bet would be the previous bet you made, which is added to the series: 1, 2, 3, 1, 3, 4.
 Your next bet would be 1 + 4 = 5.
 If you lose again, it would be 1, 2, 3, 1, 3, 4, 5.
 If you should win your next bet (1 + 5 = 6), then you will cross off the outmost numbers in the series; 1, 2, 3, 1, 3, 4, 5.
 Winning again (with a bet of 2 + 4 = 6) would mean the following series: 2, 3, 1, 3, 4.
 Continue this until you are through all your numbers.

 Cancellation System as a Negative Progression

 While the Cancellation System is a negative progression, meaning that it is based on increasing your bets when you lose, it is extremely popular.
 This could be one of the reasons why this system is called by multiple names, such as the Split-Martingale System, or Labouchère.
-While you can play with a low risk, the high risk can add up rather quickly.
+While you can play with low risk, the high risk can add up rather quickly.
 You can split the series to decrease the risks.
 Read more about that on the Labouchère page.